 8. Invest in the future with solar stocks

 There’s no question that the solar industry is booming.
-As of 2023, Australia alone has 3.5 million rooftop solar panels generating about 8% of the entire country’s energy.
+As of 2023, Australia alone has 3.5 million rooftop solar panel systems generating about 8% of the entire country’s energy.
 In 2030, the experts are projecting that to be 82%.

 Truth be told, though, I’m not an expert in the stock market.
 But, like they say, “Buy low, sell high”.